mbasso/asm-dom/README.md

 - [@teo_basso](https://twitter.com/teo_basso)

 ## Copyright and License
+Copyright for portions of project asm-dom are held by Simon Friis Vindum, 2015 as part of project snabbdom.
+All other copyright for project asm-dom are held by Matteo Basso.

 Copyright (c) 2016, Matteo Basso.

 asm-dom source code is licensed under the [MIT License](https://github.com/mbasso/asm-dom/blob/master/LICENSE.md).